 - 1988: Pop singer Andy Gibb, younger brother of the Bee Gees, dies in Oxford, England, at age 30 of heart inflammation.

-- 1993: Dr. David Gunn is shot to death outside a Pensacola, Fla., abortion clinic by anti-abortionist Michael Griffin.
-(Griffin reportedly yelled "Don't kill any more babies” before the shooting.
-Gun's slaying is the first documented murder of an OB-GYN where the killer’s stated intention was to prevent an abortion.
+- 1993: Dr. David Gunn is shot to death outside a Pensacola, Florida, abortion clinic by anti-abortionist Michael Griffin.
+(Griffin reportedly yelled, "Don't kill any more babies" before the shooting.
+Gunn's slaying is the first documented murder of an OB-GYN where the killer’s stated intention was to prevent an abortion.
 Griffin is serving a life sentence for Gunn’s murder.)

 - 2003: Shortly before the start of the Iraq war, Natalie Maines, lead singer of the Dixie Chicks, tells a London audience: "Just so you know — we’re ashamed the president of the United States is from Texas."
 (Maines later would apologize for the phrasing of her remark.)